Iceland Writers Retreat Alumni Award

 What does it cover?

-The award does not include airport transfers, travel insurance, travel visas (if applicable)**, other incidentals or meals not listed in the itinerary, or the Relax & Write extension.
+Note that the award does not include airport transfers, travel insurance, travel visas (if applicable)**, other incidentals or meals not listed in the itinerary.

 How are the recipients chosen?